Georgette Mulheir: Professional Work

-When Mulheir was a teenager she was a member of the anti-apartheid movement and Amnesty International.
-When she was attending a university she did volunteer work with sexual abuse survivors and refugees.
-In the local community she helped women learn the language of English.
-Georgette Mulheir performed some volunteer work in Romania previous to her work at Lumos.
-Mulheir set up a service in Romania that helped teenage mothers keep their children, as one of her first projects in 1991.
+As a teenager, Mulheir was a member of the anti-apartheid movement and Amnesty International.
+While attending university, she did volunteer work with sexual abuse survivors and refugees.
+She helped women learn English in the local community.
+She also performed some volunteer work in Romania prior to her work at Lumos.
+As one of her first projects in 1991, Mulheir set up a service in Romania that helped teenage mothers keep their children.
 In 1993, she started the development of a mother and baby unit in Romania to end institutionalisation.
 Over the next 10 years, she worked with communities and governments in Romania and helped the government develop a plan that reduced institution numbers by 95%.
-Georgette has done work with institutions in 23 countries since then.
-Currently, Georgette and her colleagues are looking to develop new programs in Ukraine and Hungary.
-Mulheir is also working to build the organisation's profile to display the work being done at the organisation.
-She focuses her work in central and eastern Europe because these places have the biggest problems Lumos has a huge success story in Moldova where there has been a 70% decrease in the number of children in institutions over a six-year span.
-Lumos help Moldova to set up an education system and worked with parents to prepare them for when the children left the institutions.
-Mulheir is fluent in Romanian and can have conversations in French, Arabic, and Croatian.
+She has done work with institutions in 23 countries since then.
+Currently, Mulheir and her colleagues are looking to develop new programs in Ukraine and Hungary.
+She is also working to build the organisation's profile to display the work being done at the organisation.
+She focuses her work in Central and Eastern Europe as these places have the biggest problems.
+Lumos has been highly successful in Moldova, where there has been a 70% decrease in the number of children in institutions over a six-year span.
+In Moldova, Lumos helped to set up an education system and worked with parents to prepare them for when the children left the institutions.
 The charity split, with the Romanian branch deciding to go their own way.

-Georgette has published four books on children's rights.
+Mulheir has published four books on children's rights.
 She is a member of the Commission on Civil Society and Democratic Engagement.
-She was named in the US as one of the world's most influential social workers in 2014 by socialworkdegree.com.
 In the US, in 2015, she was honoured in the 6th Tribeca Disruptive Innovation Awards for her work.
 Georgette has been head of Hope and Homes, where she was a social services consultant.

-In May 2012, Georgette Mulheir gave a TED Talk on the tragedy of orphanages, encouraging people to find alternate sources for supporting children.
+In May 2012, she gave a TED Talk on the tragedy of orphanages, encouraging people to find alternate sources for supporting children.

 She was asked to step down from her position as CEO of Lumos in July 2019 after the organisation said there were "management and culture challenges" that needed "immediate action".